Skip to main content

 General

-• Recognize and understand the underlying fundamental cybersecurity principles, their interrelations and usage to achieve assured operations.
+• Analyze fundamental cybersecurity principles and their interrelations to achieve assured cyber operations.

-• Recognize and explain how failures in fundamental security design principles can lead to system vulnerabilities that can be exploited as part of an offensive cyber operation.
+• Evaluate how failures in security design principles lead to system vulnerabilities and can be exploited in offensive cyber operations.

-• Describe, evaluate, and operate a defensive network architecture employing multiple layers of protection using technologies appropriate to meet mission security goals.
+• Design and develop a defensive network architecture employing multi-layered security controls to meet mission security goals.

 Section Title Instructor books eservices